Fehl-Ritzhausen: History

 When brown coal pits opened in Höhn in 1746 and four years later in Stockhausen, Fehl-Ritzhauseners were offered another way to earn an income.
 Their home village was connected to the postal network in 1775, leading immediately to postal coaches and messengers making the village a base.
-Further important links to a broader civilization came with the community’s electrification in 1917 and, ten years earlier, the railway link through the Westerwaldquerbahn, which brought along with it a station in 1906-1907.
+Further important links to a broader civilization came with the municipality’s electrification in 1917 and, ten years earlier, the railway link through the Westerwaldquerbahn, which brought along with it a station in 1906-1907.
 The branchline from Fehl-Ritzhausen to Bad Marienberg, however, was abandoned in 1971.
 Exactly ten years later came the end for the Westerburg–(Fehl-Ritzhausen)–Rennerod stretch of the line.
-Since then, regular bus traffic has kept the community linked with the surrounding area.
+Since then, regular bus traffic has kept the municipality linked with the surrounding area.

 Fehl-Ritzhausen managed to keep itself mostly unscathed by the destruction wrought by the Second World War.
-In late 1944 and early 1945, however, there were three Allied air raids on the community, their main target being the railway station.
+In late 1944 and early 1945, however, there were three Allied air raids on the municipality, their main target being the railway station.
 The enemy’s bombs only caused slight damage, and there was no loss of life among the officially reported 521 inhabitants (as of 1939).
 All the more painful was the loss of 38 men from Fehl-Ritzhausen, who as Wehrmacht soldiers fell in battle or went missing.
-Already in the First World War, the community had paid a high price in blood, losing 22 men.
+Already in the First World War, the municipality had paid a high price in blood, losing 22 men.
 Some local families, such as Neeb, Schell, Schürg, Stalp and Steup were struck a second time in the Second World War.
 Owing to local men’s induction into the forces, there was a dearth of workers, and in both world wars, French and Russian prisoners of war were brought in to do labour.

-On 27 March 1945, the community was occupied by United States troops without resistance.
+On 27 March 1945, the municipality was occupied by United States troops without resistance.